TwistedOrange/test_repo/README.md

 * [GUI design](url) - wireframe (built with [Gliffy Chrome extension](https://chrome.google.com/webstore/detail/gliffy-diagrams/bhmicilclplefnflapjmnngmkkkkpfad?hl=en))

 ###Challenges
-In order to reach MVP status I needed to thoroughly understand the inner workings of previous similar homework assignments.
-The [memory game - w02d05](https://github.com/ga-students/wdi-remote-matey/tree/master/unit_01/w02d05/student_labs/memory_jquery_lab_day_solution) had many similar elements, but I didn’t initially understand why it worked the way it did.
-I spent quite a bit of time debugging, adding `console.log` messages, editing it, and using the browser webdev tools to really understand the logic.
+The interactivity of Connect Four had many similiarities with the [Memory Game w02d05](https://github.com/ga-students/wdi-remote-matey/tree/master/unit_01/w02d05/student_labs/memory_jquery_lab_day_solution) which we completed earlier.
+My version didn't work, but I knew I had to understand its inner workings to reach MVP status for Connect Four.
+I spent quite a bit of time debugging Memory Game, adding `console.log` messages, editing it, and using the browser webdev tools to understand the logic.

-I realized it us using class names to designate game state.
-I had worked with state machines before, so this resonated with me and I could proceed with developing the code on my own.
+I then realized it was using classes as labels that represented the game's state at any point in time.
+I had worked with state machines before, so this resonated with me and I could proceed with developing the Connect Four code on my own.

-From this work I created this [state diagram](url).
+From this analysis, I created this [state diagram](url).

 ###Code Structure
 The third step was to draft an outline of the HTML and JavaScript code.
 The HTML was built to mimic the wireframe with enough structure to write develop the code framework.
 I added/changed classes multiple times as I thought through the structure.
 Initially I used `<ul><li>` as the board rows and columns, then simplified it to a set of `<div>` grids that was forced into the required dimensions (6 rows, 7 columns) by CSS.
 After studying the previous [memory game](https://github.com/ga-students/wdi-remote-matey/tree/master/unit_01/w02d05/student_labs/memory_jquery_lab_day_solution), I felt this layout was simpler to manage and iterate through in code.